[go: up one dir, main page]

 2022–present

-After their dismal finish to the previous season, Team Mouat turned things around with a hot start to the 2023–24 season, winning the 2023 Euro Super Series and the 2023 Stu Sells Oakville Tankard.[56]
+Team Mouat turned things around with a hot start to the 2023–24 season, winning the 2023 Euro Super Series and the 2023 Stu Sells Oakville Tankard.[56]
 In both finals, the team beat Scottish rivals Team Ross Whyte.[57]
-They faltered slightly by missing the playoffs at the 2023 Tour Challenge but got back on track with a quarterfinal finish at the 2023 National.
+They missed the playoffs at the 2023 Tour Challenge but got back on track with a quarterfinal finish at the 2023 National.
 Next for the team was the 2023 European Curling Championships where they finished second through the round robin with a 7–2 record.[58]
 They then beat Switzerland's Schwaller in the semifinals before defeating Sweden's Edin 6–5 in an extra end for their fourth European title.[59]
 In January, they defended their title at the 2024 Mercure Perth Masters by once again defeating the Whyte rink.
 After having limited success at the previous three Slams, Team Mouat claimed their sixth title with an undefeated run at the 2024 Canadian Open, defeating the Brendan Bottcher rink in the final.
 This gave Mouat a career Grand Slam, becoming the sixth male skip to do so.[60]
 At the Scottish championship, the team could not defend their title as they lost out in the semifinal to Team Craik.
 Despite this, they were still chosen to represent Scotland at the 2024 World Men's Curling Championship over the Ross Whyte rink who had won the Scottish championship.[61]
 Before Worlds, they claimed another tour title at the Aberdeen International Curling Championship.[62]
 The team had a strong start to the world championship, finishing third overall with a 10–2 record.
 After defeating the United States in the first round, they lost both the semifinal and bronze medal game to Canada and Italy, failing to defend their title and finishing fourth.[63]
 They ended the season with a semifinal finish at the 2024 Players' Championship.[64]

 Mixed doubles